-Phillipa McGuinness, Executive Publisher at NewSouth Publishing, kicks off our brand new How To Series with some fantastic tips on what and what not to do when writing a book proposal.
-Here she explains what will catch the eye of a publisher, reminds us to read widely (good writers are good readers!) and encourages historians to be imaginative and bold.
+This week we continue revisiting some of our most popular and insightful posts from the AHA ECR blog archives with a piece from Phillipa McGuinness.
+Here she offers some fantastic tips on what and what not to do when writing a book proposal.
+Phillipa also explains what will catch the eye of a publisher, reminds us to read widely and encourages historians to be imaginative and bold.

 Do write your book proposal in the same voice that the book itself will be written in.
 It sounds obvious, but it’s frustrating to read a submission that suggests the promised book will be an Australian history blockbuster written in the style of Simon Schama when not a single sentence in the proposal suggests the author might be capable of that.

 Don’t be shy.
 Cut to the chase.
 Remember that publishers get lots of proposals every week and we have thousands of words to read every single day, so be bold and upfront about what you’re trying to do in your book.
 Oh, and don’t address the letter or email covering your proposal to ‘Dear Sirs’.
 (It happens more than you might think.)

 And back yourself: mention your massive social media presence, your prizes, your upcoming documentaries, your keynote speech, your television appearances, your column in the local newspaper, your blog, your previous career as a circus performer.
 No matter how modest your efforts to promote your work in public may seem, it all makes a difference.

 Publishers are looking for an author who has something to say and will work with a publisher to try and say it in the best way possible and reach a broad audience.
 We’re looking for authors who have done research about what kind of publisher they’re approaching (make sure you get the name of the publisher right), and who take the time to suggest how they think their book might fit into our list.
 If your work isn’t Australian or is highly theoretical, you will probably be better off approaching an international publisher.
 If you want to write for students, you might need a textbook publisher.